- Member of International A.N.S.W.E.R.’s steering committee

 - West Coast Coordinator of the International Action Center

-- Associated with the Communist organization Workers World Party
+- Formerly ssociated with the Workers World Party

-When WWP founder Sam Marcy died in 1998, Becker eulogized him as a man who possessed “the greatest grasp of revolutionary Marxism,” and who was “the very embodiment of Leninism.”
+When Workers World Party founder Sam Marcy died in 1998, Becker eulogized him as a man who possessed “the greatest grasp of revolutionary Marxism,” and who was “the very embodiment of Leninism.”

-Becker co-authored the 1998 IAC book NATO in the Balkans and spoke at many teach-ins and forums against the 1999 U.S./NATO war in Yugoslavia.
+Becker co-authored the 1998 IAC-published book NATO in the Balkans, and he spoke at many teach-ins and forums against the 1999 U.S./NATO war in Yugoslavia.

 In June 2002, Becker accused the Israeli government of seeking “to destroy the Palestinian movement in order to take possession of all of historic Palestine, once and for all.”
-Moreover, he charged that “the U.S. rulers want to crush the Palestinian resistance as a part of their program, disguised as the 'war on terrorism,' of smashing all resistance to the U.S. empire on a global scale.”
-“Dismantling the Palestinian resistance would pave the way for establishing uncontested U.S. hegemony in the region,” he explained, and “would also pave the way to a new all-out war of recolonization against Iraq.”
+He charged, moreover, that “the U.S. rulers want to crush the Palestinian resistance as a part of their program, disguised as the 'war on terrorism,' of smashing all resistance to the U.S. empire on a global scale.”
+“Dismantling the Palestinian resistance would pave the way for establishing uncontested U.S. hegemony in the region,” Becker elaborated, and “would also pave the way to a new all-out war of recolonization against Iraq.”

-During the Israel-Hamas war of July 2006—a conflict initiated by Gaza-based Hamas terrorists firing hundreds of rockets into Israeli towns—Becker accused Israel of waging an unjustified “assault on the Palestinian people”; trying to “dismantl[e] the recently elected [Hamas-led] Palestinian National Authority government”; and unjustifiably holding in Israeli jails “more than 9,000 Palestinian political prisoners, all abducted from their homeland.”
-Further, he accused Israel of having inflicted “years of economic strangulation” on the Palestinian people.
+During the Israel-Hamas war of July 2006—a conflict initiated by Gaza-based Hamas terrorists firing hundreds of rockets into Israeli territory—Becker accused Israel of waging an unjustified “assault on the Palestinian people,” trying to “dismantl[e] the recently elected [Hamas-led] Palestinian National Authority government,” and unjustifiably holding in Israeli jails “more than 9,000 Palestinian political prisoners, all abducted from their homeland.”
+Further, he charged that Israel had already inflicted “years of economic strangulation” on the Palestinians.

-In October 2009, Becker was the keynote speaker at an ANSWER-sponsored antiwar “teach-in” at Los Angeles City College, where he said that a U.S. military withdrawal from Afghanistan—which he advocated—would strike at the heart of America's “empire” in South Asia.
+In October 2009, Becker was the keynote speaker at an ANSWER-sponsored antiwar “teach-in” at Los Angeles City College, where he suggested that a U.S. military withdrawal from Afghanistan—which he strongly advocated—would strike a mighty blow against America's “empire” in South Asia.
 “Every empire falls, and this empire will fall as well,” Becker declared, to rousing applause.

 In 2011 Becker supported the anti-capitalist Occupy Wall Street demonstrations that swept across the United States, boasting that his ANSWER coalition had “played a key role in linking the anti-war struggle to the Occupy movement.”